Bfunk54/ShoCase/RREADME.md

 Once logged in you can select a post to either see all comments or create a comment of your own.

 You may also now click on `dashboard` in the navbar to see all posts you have made and to create new posts yourself.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Contributing

+If you have a suggestion that would make the repo better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!
+Thanks again!

+1. Fork the Project
+2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
+3. Commit your Changes (git commit -m 'Add some AmazingFeature')
+4. Push to the Branch (git push origin feature/AmazingFeature)
+5. Open a Pull Request
+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## License